 If you wait to enroll in a Medigap plan and have any preexisting conditions, you may face a 6-month waiting period.
 That's why we recommend signing up during your OEP, even though New Yorkers enjoy year-round guaranteed issue rights.

 It's easy to compare New York Medigap plans with our Find a Plan tool.
-Just enter your location and coverage start date to review Medicare plan options in your area.
+Just enter your location to review Medicare plan options in your area.